Friday 23rd December - DW Brownlaw

 I was driving a car at the national speed limit on a motorway when the wheels of the lorry in front threw up a large stone.
 My passenger only experienced a loud report and the windscreen becoming opaque - crazed-over with a bazillion cracks; for him , these were without warning and simultaneous.
 My experience was totally different.
 I saw the stone arcing lazily towards my face and had time to move my head to one side in case the stone came through the glass and hit me.
 Luckily, it bounced off the glass to disappear behind our vehicle and, for a moment of relief, I thought the emergency was over.
 But then a fine spider’s web of cracks radiated slowly from the impact point, obscuring my view inch-by-inch.
 This gave me time to aim the car onto the hard shoulder (escape lane, you may call it) where I brought it safely to a halt.
 Had my experience been the same as my passenger’s, we might both have died.
 Like many others, I have experienced time dilation several times but this was the most dangerous occasion.

 I have often wondered what life would be like if we could use this ability at will.
-So, of course, it features in some of my stories as an actual super-power and The Metaverse has been designed to allow it.
+So, of course, it features in some of my stories as an actual super-power and the world-building of The Peraverse has been designed to allow it.

 What is your favourite quote about writing?